-Oolong tea is used to improve mental alertness.
-It is also used for obesity and heart disease, to prevent weak and brittle bones (osteoporosis), and for other conditions, but there is no good scientific evidence to support these other uses.
+People use oolong tea for mental alertness.
+It is also used for obesity, diabetes, high blood pressure, autism, and many other conditions, but there is no good scientific evidence to support these other uses.

 Uses & Effectiveness ?